Datamuseum-DK/R1000.Emulator2/README.md

 0. This is known to run under FreeBSD and OS/X

-1. Install a C++ compiler, python3, SystemC and Kicad7 or later.
+1. Install a C++ compiler, python3, SystemC (Optional: Kicad7 or later.)

 2. Check out this git repository

-3. run `(cd Schematics && make)`
+3. Optional: Regenerate netlist files

-This produces netlists from the schematics
+In release branches we check in the NetList files produced by KiCad, this step is optional:  ``(cd Schematics && make)``

 4. run `(cd Emulator && make setup)`